Ebbetts Pass is a very steep narrow road in the Sierra Nevada

 Is the road to Ebbetts Pass in California paved?

-Located in the Sierra Nevada mountain range, the pass was named after John Ebbetts.
-It’s traversed by the asphalted California State Route 4, also known as Alpine State Highway, part of the Ebbetts Pass National Scenic Byway.
+Set high in the Sierra Nevada range, the road to the summit is totally paved.
+It’s called California State Route 4, also known as Alpine State Highway, part of the Ebbetts Pass National Scenic Byway.
 It’s one of the least traveled passes in the Sierra Nevada.